denisfang-0616/DENIM_Final_Project/README.md

 ## 3. Prediction models
 The analysis is conducted using Machine Learning models from sci-kit learn.
 Each model considers a 70-30 test-train split, cross-validation, and feature optimization using GridSearchCV.
 We consider two types of models for our analysis:

+1. **Logistic Regression**: This model considers only data that is available for all feature variables considered.
+That comes out to be 1332 observations, with about 25% having a positive outcome for admission.

 ### Model Performance Metrics

 | Model | Dataset | Accuracy | Precision | Recall | F1-Score | AUC-ROC | MSE | MAE | R² |